 “Alexander embodies the University of South Florida’s commitment to providing our students with opportunities to perform cutting-edge research during their undergraduate experience,” said Ralph C. Wilcox, USF provost and executive vice president.
 “He is richly deserving of the consideration he has received from the Rhodes Scholarship selection committee as USF’s first finalist for this prestigious award.”

 USF has previously nominated students for the Rhodes Scholarship, most recently in 2016.
 Mercier is the first to emerge from the rigorous evaluation process that leads to the identification of finalists.
 His selection reflects the breadth of qualities the Rhodes selection committee seeks in candidates -- outstanding intellect, character, leadership and commitment to service.

 "The Rhodes Scholarship committee looks for four criteria in a candidate: academic excellence, energy to use one's talents to the fullest, duty and sympathy to the weak, and a moral force of character,” Mercier said.
 “I am honored that they found those four criteria in my application, and I am truly grateful to USF mentors and others for allowing and encouraging me to live these ideals to their fullest."

 Mercier, from Irvine, California, also considered MIT before enrolling at USF after completing an associate degree in mathematics through dual enrollment at St. Petersburg College.
-A conversation prior to making his college choice with Sayandeb Basu, director of USF’s Office of National Scholarships, helped solidify his plans.
+A conversation prior to making his college choice with Sayandeb Basu, director of USF’s Office of National Scholars, helped solidify his plans.